PivotBuddy

 Examples:

-• M&A transactions (buying or selling)
+• M&A transactions (buying or selling the company)

 • C-level hires and fires

-• Major pivots or market entry
+• Major pivots or entry into new markets

-• Fundraising decisions
+• Fundraising decisions (timing, amount, structure)

 • Significant debt or equity issuance